 You have no idea how much I have anticipated this clinic.
 I am very nearly obsessing about the things I have learned from your teaching in the short time I have been following you.
 You are easily the best teacher I ever tried to learn from, and I mean that!

-Unlmited video critiques - film your practice and share to gain feedback!
+CRITIQUES: Unlimited video review - film your practice and share for powerful feedback!

 Everything from monthly plan, plus: